 How to sift almond flour and icing sugar for macarons

-- Place almond flour into your largest mesh strainer or sifter.
+- Place almond flour into a mesh strainer or sifter.
 It should be about ⅓-½ full.
 Don’t overfill the sifter because it will be impossible to use!
 It’s better to sift in small batches.

 - Tap the edge of the strainer until all of the almond flour has passed through that can.

 - Excess almond flour that wont pass through-discard this portion.

 - Weigh almond flour out to the proper measurement.

 - Place almond flour into your mixing bowl.